hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed an issue with several Divi optin email forms on the page.
 * Fixed activation of Blocksy plugins with any theme.
 * Fixed refreshing hCaptcha upon failed submission in Jetpack.
+* Fixed Ninja Forms uncaught type error in JS appeared with some field types.

 = 4.16.0 =
 * Added integration with Germanized for WooCommerce.